bjn7/discord-strategy/README.md

 ## Consumable Functions

-With the v2.0 patch, all utility functions are now encapsulated in a new `consume` parameter, simplifying their use and improving performance through asynchronous operations
+With the v2.0 patch, all utility functions are now encapsulated in a new `consume` parameter.

 List of Consumable Functions

-- **`guilds(callback)`**: Fetches the user's connections.
+- **`guilds(callback?)`**: Fetches the user's connections.
 Requires the `connections` scope.

-- **`connections(callback)`**: Fetches the guilds the user is part of.
+- **`connections(callback?)`**: Fetches the guilds the user is part of.
 Requires the `guilds` scope.

-- **`guildJoiner(botToken, serverId, nickname, roles)`**: join the specified guild.
+- **`guildJoiner(botToken: string, serverId: string, nickname: string, roles: string[], callback)`**: join the specified guild.

-- `member(guild_id)`: Returns a guild member object for the current user and creates a member property inside the profile.
+- **`member(guild_id: string)`**: Returns a guild member object for the current user and creates a member property inside the profile.
 Within the member property, there is a guild_id.
 If profile.member.guild_id is null, the user is not in that guild.
 This requires the guilds.members.read OAuth2 scope.

 - **`resolver(key, api)`**: Fetches data from a specified API endpoint and stores it under the given key in the profile.

 - **`consume.resolverCallbackBased(key, api, callback)`**: Allows customization of data fetching with more complex API interactions.
 The access token is sent as a query parameter btw.

 - **`consume.profile()`**: Returns the updated user profile.

 ### Example Usage